unixwinbsd/unixbsdshell.github.io/en/_posts/2025-05-22-how-to-install-redis-cache-db-openbsd.md

 ```

 ### b.
 Login to the redis server
 Even though you have connected to the redis server, you cannot use redis yet.
-In order for redis to be used, we must enter the password that we have created in the /etc/redis/redis.conf file above.
-In the file above, we have specified the password "puncakanjani".
+In order for redis to be used, we must enter the password that we have created in the **/etc/redis/redis.conf** file above.
+In the file above, we have specified the password "router123".
 Use this password to log in to the redis server.

 ```
-127.0.0.1:6379> auth puncakanjani
+127.0.0.1:6379> auth router123
 OK
 ```